grafana/agent/docs/flow/config-language/syntax.md

-The `<ATTRIBUTE_VALUE>` can be either a constant value of a valid River [type]({{< relref "./expressions/types_and_values.md" >}}) (eg. string, boolean, number) or an [_expression_]({{< relref "./expressions/_index.md" >}}) that computes and continuously re-evaluates more complex attribute values.
+The `<ATTRIBUTE_VALUE>` can be either a constant value of a valid River [type]({{< relref "./expressions/types_and_values.md" >}}) (eg. string, boolean, number) or an [_expression_]({{< relref "./expressions/_index.md" >}}) to represent or compute more complex attribute values.

 ### Blocks
 _Blocks_ are used to configure components by grouping any number of attributes or nested blocks using curly braces.

-Blocks have a _name_ (the type of the component it defines), an optional _label_ and a body that contains any number of arguments or nested unlabeled blocks.
-Labels are used to disambiguate between multiple top-level blocks of the same name.
+Blocks have a _name_ (the type of the component it defines), an optional _label_ (depending on the component type) and a body that contains any number of arguments or nested unlabeled blocks.

 ```
 // Pattern for creating an unlabeled block: